Can Upskilling Close the Cyber Security Skills Gap? A Closer Look

 Here are some suggestions for strengthening your IT department’s cybersecurity capabilities:

 Bring about ongoing educational opportunities: You can’t assume that your cyber security teams have mastered the art of foiling cybercriminals and future-proofing your cybersecurity program.
 To counteract these threats, new cybersecurity strategies are constantly being developed.
 The Zero-trust architecture, for instance, is gaining favor in both the public and private sectors, ushering in new procedures for security teams.
-Understanding the latest developments in cybersecurity isn’t enough; it takes a concerted effort in testing, implementation, and evaluation to ensure long-term success.
+Understanding the latest developments in cybersecurity isn’t enough.
+It takes a concerted effort in testing, implementation, and evaluation to ensure long-term success.

 Make learning an integral part of your company’s culture so that your IT staff can prevent cyberattacks rather than having to respond to them.
 A systematic process is the best way to ensure your company stays updated on cybersecurity.